Honeysuckle HQ

 Are you ensuring that the former Wickham School of Arts building will be retained?

-We've asked potential developers to incorporate the building into their proposals, provide adaptive reuse and run a design competition to include the public space next to the building.
+We've asked potential developers to incorporate the building into their proposals, provide adaptive reuse and run a design competition to include a public space next to the building.

 The future use of the building will be considered as part of the assessment of proposals and how well they deliver on the project vision and objectives.